celestiaorg/docs/docs/developers/optimism.md

 By using Celestia as a DA layer, existing L2s can switch from posting their data as `calldata` on Ethereum, to posting to Celestia.
-The committment to the block on Celestia, which is traditionally posted as `calldata` on Ethereum, is much smaller.
+The commitment to the block is posted on Celestia, which is purpose-built for data availability.
+This is a more scalable than the traditional method of posting this data as `calldata` on monolithic chains.

 If you'd like to go modular, bedrock has made it easy to swap this out!